OTHER RECREATION AND INFORMATION

 - A downrange pass is required for dog trainers or contests shooting caps and/or blanks at any location on Fort Carson (FC) and PCMS.

 - The requirements for a Down Range Pass apply.
-In summary, you will need to (in no particular order for 1 and 2): (1) purchase an annual recreational permit, (2) attend an annual downrange safety briefing, (3) possibly get 120 day Access at Security Visitor Control Center [VCC], and after 1 through 3 are complete, (4) obtain a daily downrange pass.
+In summary, you will need to: (1) purchase an annual recreational permit, (2) complete the online annual downrange safety briefing, (3) possibly get 120 day Access at Security Visitor Control Center [VCC], and after 1 through 3 are complete, (4) obtain a daily downrange pass.
 To see more information on requirements go to "Access" and then to "Recreational Access, Permit Information, Range Safety Brief, and Downrange Pass."

 - Go to "Open Areas" to see what Blocks are open for dog training or contests using caps and/or blanks.